Microsoft Software Asset Management (SAM)

 A successful SAM program guides the organization through these transitions in a cost-effective and compliant manner:

 - Understand Changes in Licensing Models: Moving to cloud services often means shifting from device-based or perpetual licenses to user-based or consumption-based subscriptions.
 For example, suppose a company moves from an on-premises Exchange Server (licensed by server plus CALs) to Exchange Online in Office 365 (licensed per user mailbox).
 In that case, the SAM team must adjust how they count and allocate licenses.
-Familiarize yourself with subscription terms โ Office 365 plans, Azure consumption billing, and Dynamics 365 user licenses, which differ from traditional on-prem licenses.
+Familiarize yourself with the subscription terms, including Office 365 plans, Azure consumption billing, and Dynamics 365 user licenses, which differ from traditional on-premises licenses.
 One key change is that cloud services can usually be scaled up or down more easily.
 Still, they also require constant monitoring to avoid over-provisioning (since adding a new user in Azure AD automatically can assign a license and start billing).

-Example: A public sector organization with a traditional datacenter embarked on a cloud-first initiative, moving many applications to Azure and adopting Microsoft 365 for productivity.
+Example: A public sector organization with a traditional data center embarked on a cloud-first initiative, moving many applications to Azure and adopting Microsoft 365 for productivity.
 The SAM team was closely involved.
-They utilized Azure Hybrid Benefit to reuse their existing Windows Server Datacenter licenses for the new Azure VMs, dramatically reducing Azure VM costs.

-During the migration, they kept a detailed tracker: each time a server workload shifted to Azure, they marked the on-prem server as retired (or repurposed under a different license if it remained for other uses).
-For Office 365, they initially ran a hybrid configuration, keeping an Exchange server on-premises for a few months.
+During the migration, they maintained a detailed tracker: each time a server workload was shifted to Azure, they marked the on-premises server as retired (or repurposed under a different license if it was to be used for other purposes).

 Usage Tracking and License Analytics